Using the Library

 The Library has 37 Internet accessible public computers located on the 5th floor.

-The public computers located on the 5th floor have the following software installed: Windows 7, Microsoft Office Pro 2007(including Word, Excel, PowerPoint, Publisher, and Access), Adobe PDF reader, and Firefox (Internet browser).
+The public computers located on the 5th floor have the following software installed: Windows 10, Microsoft Office Pro 2016(including Word, Excel, PowerPoint, Publisher, and Access), Adobe PDF reader, Mozilla Firefox and Google Chrome (Internet browsers).

 The Children’s Library has 4 touch screen Early Literacy Systems and 3 touch screen After School Edge systems.
 These computers are not Internet accessible and are free to use.